Fractionally modulated discrete Carleson's Theorem and pointwise Ergodic Theorems along certain curves

 and the estimate for $S_2$ is complete.
+For the case $p=2$ we additionally note that by taking into account the second assertion of Lemma~$\ref{largeelllp}$ we get

-We now provide a proof of the above lemma. \begin{proof}[Proof of Lemma~$\ref{largeelllp}$] With an argument analogous to the one given in Section~5, one sees that it suffices to establish that the $L^2$ norm of the following operator
+We now provide a proof of the above lemma. \begin{proof}[Proof of Lemma~$\ref{largeelllp}$] With an argument analogous to the one given in Section~5, one sees that it suffices to establish the second assertion of the lemma and specifically we prove that the $L^2$ norm of the following operator